Keston Bledman: Early career

+Career

 On 7 July 2007, at the 2007 Pan American Junior Athletics Championships in São Paulo, Brazil, he upset the Jamaican Yohan Blake in the 100 meters, finishing in 10.32 seconds (−1.1 m/s wind).

 Bledman represented Trinidad and Tobago at the 2008 Summer Olympics in Beijing.
 He competed at the 4 × 100 m relay together with Marc Burns, Aaron Armstrong and Richard Thompson.
 He was the lead off man.
 In their qualification heat they placed first in front of Japan, the Netherlands and Brazil.
 Their time of 38.26 was the fastest of all sixteen teams participating in the first round and they qualified for the final.
 Armstrong was replaced by Emmanuel Callender for the final race and they sprinted to a time of 38.06 seconds, the second time after the Jamaican team, winning the silver medal.
 In 2022, Bledman and his teammates received the gold medal due to Jamaica's Nesta Carter testing positive for the prohibited substance methylhexaneamine.

 He ran in the first round, but not the final of the men's 4 × 100 m at the 2009 World Championships where Trinidad and Tobago won silver.

 On 4 June 2011, Bledman ran 9.93 over 100 m in Clermont, Florida, to become the 78th athlete to cross the 10-second barrier.
 He won his first national title in June 2012 by beating Richard Thompson over 100 m and ran a personal best time of 9.86 seconds, which is currently tied for the 27th fastest ever.
 At the 2011 World Championships, he qualified for the 100 m final as one of the fastest losers in the semi-final.

 He was also a member of the relay team that won a silver medal at the 2012 Summer Olympics in London.
 He was part of the Trinidad and Tobago team 4 × 100 m team that won the bronze at the 2014 Commonwealth Games.
 He ran in the 100 m and the 4 × 100 m at the 2016 Summer Olympics.